 Natural caves allow us to be a guest in an exotic ecosystem.
 It’s not everyday, we get to experience this.

 One of the most exotic and diverse National Parks that I have experienced for is Gunung Mulu National park and Bako National Park in Borneo.

 I discovered so many new lifeforms that I’ve never seen or knew existed.
 I also witnessed a spectacular experience of 3 million bats mass exodus from a cave for their night feeding.
 Mother Nature is truly remarkable.

 Get away from the light pollution and gaze up towards the vast blanket of the cosmos.

-Test your skills at identifying the Milky Way or Orion.
+Test your knowledge and skills at identifying the Milky Way or Orion.
 Or better yet, bring or download books on stargazing and see if you can point specific planets and star patterns.

 “There are more stars in the universe than grains of sand on any beach, more stars than seconds have passed since Earth formed, more stars than words and sounds ever uttered by all the humans who ever lived”. – Neil Degrasse Tyson.

 Ancient Egyptians (25th century BC -mid 24th century BC) believed the sun as a deity and called it Ra.
 Every morning, Ra was reborn and at night descended to the underworld.
 Only to loop back around to do it all over again.

 The Aztecs (1300 -1521) believed in 5 sun gods, the previous 4 died at the end of each cosmic era.
 Their fifth sun god, Tonatiuh was also believed to be reborn each time at sunrise.
 Every day, Tonatiuh made a voyage across the sky to die each day at sunset.

 Fast-forward to present day.
 Many campers see an opportunity when the earth orbits around the sun, as a way to use natural light (sunrises and sunsets) to reset their internal clocks.